rodolfodpk/takehome1/docs/DEVELOPMENT.md

 # Development Guide

-Complete development guide for the IoT Devices Management System including all make commands and workflows.
+Complete development guide for the Real-Time API Metering & Aggregation Engine including all make commands and workflows.

 ## Quick Start